 A Very Brief History of Rock and Roll

 While it has its roots in gospel and country – Rock and Roll’s most direct influence is the Blues, a style of music that originated on the plantations in the Deep South in the early 19th century.
+Enslaved people blended the sounds and rhythms of their homelands far away in songs of resistance.
 From the Blues came Rhythm & Blues (R&B), and as R&B became more uptempo – it evolved into Rock and Roll.

-In the late 1940’s, many southern African Americans moved to the bustling big cities of the north to find better jobs.
-They brought the dance-able sounds of R&B and Rock and Roll with them, and this new music immediately struck a chord with suburban teenagers.
+In the late 1940’s, many southern African Americans moved to the bustling big cities of the north.
+Part of the Great Migration, they were searching for a safer life and fleeing Jim Crow laws in many states.
+Although they left their homes behind, they brought the dance-able sounds of R&B and Rock and Roll with them, and this new music immediately struck a chord with suburban teenagers.

 Teenagers were instrumental to the rise of Rock and Roll in the United States.
 This new generation of young people was much larger than any in recent memory, and the prosperity of the time gave teens money to spend on records.
-Music executives saw an opportunity to capitalize off the sudden popularity of this youthful sound, but the racism of the era made it difficult to get any African American artists on mainstream radio or secure record deals.
-It wasn’t long before label owners sought out White performers to cover songs by Black artists, paving the way for musicians like Elvis Presley and Buddy Holly.
+Music executives saw an opportunity to capitalize off the sudden popularity of this youthful sound, but the racism of the era made it nearly impossible for African American artists to air on mainstream radio or secure record deals.
+It wasn’t long before label owners sought out White performers to cover songs by Black artists, paving the way for musicians like Elvis Presley and Buddy Holly to build careers from the songs of other artists.

 With this in mind, it’s very important to recognize that without the artistic contributions of African American performers, Rock and Roll would not exist as we know it today.